CluedIn-io/CluedIn.Documentation/docs/030-administration/020-roles.md

 ![roles-1.png](../../assets/images/administration/roles/roles-1.png)

 Each role contains the same list of claims, but different access levels.
 We recommend that you familiarize yourself with the default CluedIn roles, so that you know which role to assign to users in your organization.
-If default configuration is not suitable for you, you can change access levels in default roles or create your own roles.
+If the default configuration is not suitable for you, you can change the access levels in the default roles or create your own roles.

 In CluedIn, there are the following access levels: